Louttre/holbertonschool-printf/README.md

 ## Credits

-_printf was created by RUEDA Johan and SAFOU Evrade
+_printf was created by RUEDA Johan and SAFOU Evrade.

 ## Support